 How Do Trees Reproduce?
-Whether or not you are considering a tree service for your home in Denver, CO, you may be wondering if trees can multiply and produce baby trees.
+You may be wondering if trees can multiply and produce baby trees.

 These trees are considered asexual – that is, each individual tree has a female and a male flower.
 They reproduce during cultivation through the exchange of pollen between the female and male reproductive systems.
 They depend on evolution and adaptation to prevent self-pollination.

 These adaptations include the shape, color and smell of the flowers.
 It also has a different conical structure to ensure that it does not fertilize itself.

 Many trees rely on the wind for pollination.
 In the spring months, the air fills with pollen, which can cause allergies in humans.

 Pollen is small and light, and is designed to be carried by the wind.
 Trees release pollen in the hope that the wind will blow it onto other trees.
 The aim is to get pollen to travel a long way to trees of the same species that produce the female flowers that pollinate.
 The way trees collect pollen is different, because they are designed to capture the pollen instead of floating through the air.

 Trees use insects and animals to help pollinate.
 Indeed, pollinators play an enormous role in plant reproduction.
 The most common pollinators are bees, butterflies, wasps, beetles, bats and hummingbirds, which you might see hovering over flowers.

 When it comes to trees, they attract all kinds of pollinators to the beautiful flowers.
 Each tree has different types of flowers that attract unique pollinators, which are designed to attract trees.
 Birds are also excellent pollinators.